SingaFx/SmartPrice/README.md

 # SmartPrice
-Aggregate price return from specified exchanges for smart contract cryptocurrencies
+Average/aggregate price return from specified exchanges for smart contract cryptocurrencies

 # About
 Uses the [CCXT](https://github.com/ccxt/ccxt) library to simplify API calls.
-Uses the average ticker price from each Exchange if available, otherwise uses average of last ask and last bid.
+Uses the average ticker price from each exchange if available, otherwise uses average of last ask and last bid.

 # Installation/Usage